 - Please call the church office (623) 979-3497 by Thursday noon each week and let us know which service you are coming to and how many are coming with you.
 We need to know so we have enough room, enough single use bulletins, and (for the 1st and 3rd Sundays) communion supplies

-- Please wear a face mask or bandana over nose and mouth at all times during your time at church.
+- Face mask or bandana over nose and mouth at all times are mandatory during your time at church.
 Remember you are wearing a face mask to protect your fellow worshippers, not just yourself.
 As Christians we are in fact, “our brother’s keeper” (Genesis 4: 9b) and the Good Samaritan (Luke 10:25-37) traveling down the road finding our neighbor in need.
 Also City of Peoria and Maricopa County regulations require the use of facemasks (unless you meet one of the exceptions).

 - Use the hand sanitizer located at the entrance when you arrive and when you leave.